ipunkt/social-auth/README.md

 ipunkt/social-auth
 ============

-Social-Auth wraps around an oauth library, currently hybrid_auth, to provide oauth by pulling this package in and setting your provider credentials.

-I will probably switch out hybrid_auth in favor of the new socialite laravel package in the future
+Social-Auth is a Laravel package which wraps around a oauth library and laravel with the goal to let you simply set the provider credentials and be done.

+It currently uses hybrid_auth in the background.
+With the coming of the new SocialLite package for laravel i will probably switch out hybrid_auth for it.

 # Install